yinyangsammy/snapshot-location-assessment/README.md

 -   Thank you to the Reddit community.

--   Thank you to all the representatives at Google Cloud, who very kindly walked me through their product range and helped me with unexpected errors and charges.
+-   Thank you to all the representatives at Google Cloud Services, who very kindly walked me through their product range, guided me through restricting APIs, as well as setting quotas, and helped me with the unexpected charges.
 While the services proved prohibitively expensive at this stage of development, the representatives who helped me were some of the most lovely, friendly and articulate mentors I've had the pleasure of meeting.